SSyncropel Docs

 spl serve --foreground

-spl serve --daemon
+spl serve

 spl status

-You don't operate this stack as a self-hoster — but the same kernel boot path runs underneath, so every recovery recipe in this page works on a hosted instance once you have shell access.
+You don't operate this stack as a self-hoster — but the same engine boot path runs underneath, so every recovery recipe in this page works on a hosted instance once you have shell access.

 2. First-run bootstrap